WSC Students seeking collaborative enrollment must enroll in at least one WSC course before submitting a collaborative request.

 By requesting a collaborative registration, you are agreeing to the following:

 - You will not be able to make changes to your registration at the provider institution directly.
 The provider institution will place a collaborative student hold on your account that will prevent you from making changes.
-You must email Brittney O'Neill in the Enrollment Services office if you would like to make a change to your schedule.
+You must email Brittney O'Neill in the Extended Learning office if you would like to make a change to your schedule.

 - You understand tuition and/or other approved collaborative-related charges from the provider campus will be added to your account after the last day to drop at 100%.
 It will also be due by the designated date.